 Day 8: Our tour ends today

 Thanks for joining us on this beer and bike adventure!
 From Tournai, we'll shuttle you to our Meeting Hotel or airport in Brussels arriving late morning.
 Bon voyage and Goede Reis!

 ***If this sounds great but you'd like a longer tour, check out our Bicycling Belgium's Best Breweries Plus! tour, which extends this itinerary by 3 days.***

-HighlightsCycling quiet roads and paths, Waterloo, Flanders Field Museum, Lambic beer, Historic hotels, Guided brewery visits, WWI battle and historical sites, 1 Trappist breweryKeep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
+HighlightsCycling quiet roads and paths, Waterloo, Flanders Field Museum, Historic hotels, WWI battle and historical sites, 1 Trappist tastingKeep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
 Here are some things to keep in mind about this tour.

 IncludesUse of a quality 27-30 speed bicycle; 8 days, 7 nights accommodation; 7 breakfasts, 4 dinners, 1 lunch; 1 Trappist Beer visits; 'beer bar" in Bruges, 1 tastings with dinner; shuttle from and to Brussels plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)